Income Tax Act 2007

 You could also call this:

-"What happens to property when someone dies and it's transferred to their partner"
+"What happens to property when someone dies and leaves it to their partner"

 Illustration for Income Tax Act 2007

 When someone dies, their property might be transferred to their spouse, civil union partner, or de facto partner.
 This happens when the circumstances are described in section FC 1(1)(a) or (b).
 However, this does not apply if the property is tax-base property and someone else is entitled to other tax-base property.
-The transfer of property to the partner is treated as a transfer of relationship property under subpart FB.
-This means it is like a settlement of relationship property.
-Any transfer to an executor or administrator is also treated this way.
-Section FC 9 has different rules for certain transfers of residential land, which override this section.
+The transfer of property to the surviving partner is treated as a transfer of relationship property under subpart FB.
+This includes any transfer to an executor or administrator.
+Section FC 9 has different rules for certain transfers of residential land.
+You should look at the rules to see how they apply to your situation.
+The rules can be complex, so it is a good idea to understand them clearly.
+The law has specific rules for different types of property and relationships.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.